Simplify Your Life

 We sometimes let others control our activities and determine our priorities.
 And sometimes it is out of balance due to a lack of clearly defined goals and the determination to maintain those goals at the forefront of our decision making process.
 Our work life interferes with our personal life.
 Family transitions, parenting issues, or caregiving strain interferes with our work life or our enjoyment of our various roles.
 Social obligations and holidays make us feel frazzled and stressed out.

 So how do we simplify it so that our life is more manageable and enjoyable and we are more resilient?

 Realization and acceptance can be the first steps to gaining control.
 Accept that it’s impossible to do it all and it’s all right if you don’t, in fact, it’s much better if you don’t.
 Planning allows us to anticipate and get excited.
 It gives us a sense of accomplishment from having designed our life.

-Beverly’s Hot Tips For Building Resilience By Simplifying Your Life:
+Beverly’s Hot Tips For Building Resilience By Celebrating Simplify Your Life Week:

 - Avoid blaming others and situations – WE have the ultimate decision on how OUR time will be spent.

 - Develop and set your priorities and say ‘No’ to those things which are not your priority.

 - Planning and time management are essential skills.
 Planning should include not just career tasks, but home, family, leisure, social, and self.